Our Ph.D. program requires a commitment of 4 to 5 years (for students with a master’s degree this will be 3 to 4 years).

 Closed session – 90 minutes (with dissertation committee and the candidate)

-After finishing the RCRS Workshops and passing PART I and PART II, the graduate coordinator will submit a recommendation for candidacy to Rackham
+After finishing the RCRS Workshops and completing PART I and PART II, the graduate coordinator will submit a recommendation for candidacy to Rackham.